 The ALBUQUERQUE MODERN QUILT GUILD (ABQ MQG) meets the first Tuesday of the month at 6:00 pm at North Domingo Baca Multigenerational Center (7521 Carmel NE, Albuquerque, NM 87113).
 We are a growing group of quilters of all ages and experience levels.
 Monthly meetings offer programs reflecting the modern quilting aesthetic, show-and-tell, swaps and challenges, and a lending library.
 We also host an annual event by a national quilt instructor, and quarterly sew-ins.
 Dues are $40 a year, which includes membership in the national Modern Quilt Guild.
 For more information, visit https://abqmqg.wordpress.com/, call Suzanne at Hip Stitch, 505 821-2739, email firstname.lastname@example.org, or write to us at 7001 San Antonio NE, Suite P, Albuquerque, NM 87109.
 For more information on modern qulting and the national guild, see http://www.themodernquiltguild.com/.

-AMERICAN SEWING GUILD, ALBUQUERQUE CHAPTER meets the second Thursday of the month, 6:30 pm at the Asbury United Methodist Church, 10000 Candelaria Rd.
-NE.
+AMERICAN SEWING GUILD, ALBUQUERQUE CHAPTER meets the second Thursday in February, April, July and November at 6:00 pm in the classroom of Hip Stitch, 2320 Wisconsin St. NE, Albuquerque NM 87110.
 The Albuquerque chapter is an affiliate of the national organization and is dedicated to providing information, education and programs in sewing arts, and to participating in charitable sewing projects for local organizations.
+Smaller subsets of the chapter, called neighborhood groups meet at multiple times and places around the Duke City.
 Dues are $50 for the first year and $45 for subsequent years.
-For more information contact Leslie Ashcraft at email@example.com.
+For more information on ASG or its affiliated neighborhood groups contact Leslie Ashcraft at email@example.com.
 ASG National Website: http://www.asg.org.
-Albuquerque local site: www.abqsewingguild.org.
+Albuquerque local site: http://www.abqsewingguild.org.

-DESERT DESIGNS MACHINE KNITTING CLUB meets in members' homes once a month on Saturday at 9:30 am.
-Contact Carol at 505-771-1773 or firstname.lastname@example.org for dates and locations.
-You can also visit our yahoo group at desertdesignsmachineknitting.
+DESERT DESIGNS MACHINE KNITTING GUILD meets in members' homes once a month on Saturday at 9:30 am.
+Contact Carol at 505-771-1773 or email@example.com for dates and locations.
+You can also visit our group at firstname.lastname@example.org.
 This club focuses on machine knitting, sharing techniques and skills, and community service.

 DUKE CITY APPLIQUERS is a chapter of the national Applique Society.
 The group meets on the second Sunday of each month, except in May.
 The meetings are from 1:30-3:00 pm at Quilt Works, 1117 Menaul Blvd., Albuquerque, NM.
 The group promotes hand applique and the various applique techniques.
 The show and tell during the meetings shows off the variety of hand applique quilt projects being created.
 Visitors are welcome.